Aviation Part 135 // 14 CFR Part 135

 Does FileFlo track 14 CFR §135.293 PIC qualifications?+

 Yes.
 FileFlo tracks all currency components under §135.293, including initial competency tests, recurrent competency tests, instrument proficiency, and aircraft-specific qualifications.
-Each PIC's status displays at the trip-release level; dispatch is blocked when a currency lapse would cause a §135.293 violation.
+Each PIC's status displays at the trip-release level, flagging any lapse that would cause a §135.293 violation before release.

 How does FileFlo handle §135.297 instrument proficiency checks?+